Chapter 14.05

 D103.6.2 Roads 28 feet in width or greater, but less than 36 feet in width.
 Fire apparatus access roads 28 feet wide or greater, but less than 36 feet wide, shall be posted on one side of the road as a fire lane.

-11. Section D106.1 is amended to delete the exception and read:
+Section D106.1 is amended by deleting the exception and to read:

 D106.1 Projects having more than 100 dwelling units.
 Multiple-family residential projects having more than 100 dwelling units shall be provided with two separate and approved fire apparatus access roads and shall meet the requirements of Section D104.3.